Clinical Negligence Claims Lawyers for Retinal Detachment

 Once the retina detaches, you will normally experience a sudden deterioration in your vision.
 This may be in the form of blurring or by the onset of large dark shadows across your vision.

 Spotting the symptoms in others can sometimes be difficult.
 Children or vulnerable adults who may not be able to communicate the changes in vision which they are experiencing can find the vision changes scary and upsetting.
 Discussing eyesight regularly and monitoring behaviour for early warning signs may help others who may not find it as easy to help themselves.

 How is a detached Retina diagnosed?

 If your doctor suspects retinal detachment, they will normally perform a simple test to look at the back of the eye.
 If a slit lamp exam can’t get a good enough view of the back of your eye, then your doctor may perform an ultrasound on your retina.
 This is a very quick and painless test using a small scanner.
 This is similar to the ones at your normal optician appointments.

 If the signs of retinal detachment are there, your doctor will refer you for treatment to re-attach the retina.

 What are the treatment options for a detached retina?

 Treatment options vary depending on your own condition, the severity of the tear, and the length of time which has passed since the detachment began.

-The most common treatment is laser surgery, called photocoagulation, to burn the retina creating scar tissue which bonds the retina back into place.
-The back of the eye can also be frozen with a small probe to obtain the same the same result.
-This is called Cryopexy.
-Both of these procedures can be carried out at an eye clinic and won’t necessarily require you to attend for a full operation.
+The most common treatment is laser surgery, called photocoagulation, to burn the retina creating scar tissue that bonds the retina back into place.
+The back of the eye can also be frozen with a small probe to obtain the same result.
+This is called ‘Cryopexy’.
+Both of these procedures can be carried out at an eye clinic rather than having a big operation.

 Each treatment option carries its own risks and prospects of success, but, provided the detachment is diagnosed and treated quickly enough, the risks of complications are reduced and the chances of making a full recovery are better.